fca-X/tools/README.md

-# tools
-tools for more
+This repo created to share tools for developers.